kulics/koral/book-en/document.md

 ## Install

-Currently `K` supports compilation to `JVM`, so you need to install `JVM` environment on your system.
+Currently `Koral` supports compilation to `JVM`, so you need to install `JVM` environment on your system.

 The execution compiler will scan the `.k` file of the current folder and automatically translate it to the target file of the same name.